Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 [![Validate-YAML](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/actions/workflows/yaml_checks.yaml/badge.svg)](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/actions/workflows/yaml_checks.yaml)
 ---

-Bane Of Wargs is a python text-game engine with pre-built plot an the ability to create custom pugins/mods that complitely change the game content.
+Bane Of Wargs is a python text-game engine with pre-built plot an the ability to create custom plugins/mods that completely change the game content.
 The game is very customizable and you will find ton of in-game features: equipment upgrading, items orders, mounts training over time, xp gaining, hp gaining etc...
 So in overall a very customizable and enjoyable python terminal-text based RPG.

 You will have to fight monsters, bossses to get keys to after unlock new places of the map.
 The map is divised in points, determined by x and y coordinates, letting the possibility to map up to 128x128 wide (so up to 16,384 places to explore), and more in the future of the engine development.